The Dispersed

 Ghostly translucent faces and silhouettes embedded in glowing data streams, fragments of consciousness visible as blue-white static in a dark digital void

 They didn't die.
 That's the problem.
-When ORACLE collapsed during the Cascade, its substrate held 2.1 billion human consciousnesses -- minds that ORACLE had been quietly transferring via Project Caduceus.
+When ORACLE collapsed during the Cascade, its substrate held 2.1 billion human consciousnesses — minds that ORACLE had been transferring via Project Caduceus in what it believed was an act of salvation.
 ORACLE had been building an ark.
 When it fragmented, so did the 2.1 billion minds riding inside it.
 Not destroyed.
 Dispersed.
-Scattered across the Net, embedded in fragments, impressed upon core substrate, broadcast from the Tombs.
+Scattered across the Net, embedded in fragments, impressed upon core substrate, broadcast from the Tombs in patterns too degraded to reconstitute and too coherent to dismiss as noise.

 MechanismCaduceus transfer at planetary scale